Reporting Options & Resources

 College faculty, staff (including residential student staff), and administrators are expected to report actual or suspected discrimination or harassment to appropriate officials, with some limited exceptions.
 Be aware of confidentiality and mandatory reporting requirements when consulting campus resources.
 On campus, some resources may maintain confidentiality – meaning they are not required to report to College officials, unless requested by the victim or in the case of a threat.

 CONFIDENTIAL REPORTING OPTIONS

 If a reporting party would like the details of an incident kept confidential, the reporting party may speak with:

-The above employees will maintain confidentiality except in cases involving an immediate threat or danger.
+Employees listed above will maintain confidentiality except in cases involving an immediate threat or danger.